kashyap02/VoterID_Management_System/README.md

 	1. Download and Install WampServer
 	2. Download source code and Move the sourcecode to "C:\wamp64\www\"
 	3. Launch "localhost/phpmyadmin" in browser with username :"root" and password : ""  (Default)
-	4. Import car_rental_sys.sql to phpmyadmin
+	4. Import VoterID_Management_System.sql to phpmyadmin

 Ubuntu :